apodavonov3616/Medsy/README.md

 This allowed the index page to show all medications whenever a user searches for an empty string.

 - ### 2
 After the using the search bar, the letters that were typed in remained indefinitely until the page was fully reloaded.
-To fix that, setting the state of 'search' (which was connected to the input of the search bar) to an empty string after clicking search remedied this problem.
+Thanks to Ricky Zheng's advice, I set state of 'search' (which was connected to the input of the search bar) to an empty string withing handleSubmit() after some text was searched.
+This assured that whenever something is searched, it's always reset to the original empty string.

 ![search](medsy-text-search.png)